EmptyBucket9000/BNL_Acceptance_Tracking/README.md

 # Initial Notes
 ######################################

 First, I should say that if I were to do this code again, I would make it more object-oriented and less procedural.
 When creating this code, I had only just learned about classes and therefore did not use them.
+In particular, a variable called 'geo_pack' is passed around between multiple functions.
+This file contains all the permanent geometry information about the ring.
+A geometry class would have been much more user-friendly.

 ######################################
 # Running the Code